cbeer/devise-guests/README.md

 ### Transferring Guest to User on Login

-During the login process you may want to transfer things from your guest user to the account the logged into.
+During the login process you may want to transfer things from your guest user to the account they logged into.
 To do so, add the following method to your ApplicationController:

 ```ruby